mozilla/openwebapps/docs/ACTIVITIES.md

       }
     }

 `availableServices` is an map of domains to manifests.
-The mediatorcan resolve the manifest.services[activityAction] element to access optional label and icon properties for the service's implementation.
+The mediator can resolve the manifest.services[activityAction] element to access optional label and icon properties for the service's implementation.

 `availableCredentials` is an object of keyed arrays, where each key is an origin taken from the availableServices, and the value is an array of credentials for that origin.
 For example, if "twitter.com" is in the service list, then available credentials may have a "twitter.com" property containing an array of three credential objects.